alephium/www/src/content/news/do-we-really-need-more-centralized-l1s/index.md

 Right now, the team is **empowering the community** and ecosystem to drive the network's growth and activity from within.

-Community-driven initiatives like the BlockFlow Alliance DAO, are a key part of **its second phase**.
+Community-driven initiatives like the BlockFlow Alliance DAO are a key part of **its second phase**.
 These initiatives empower the community to allocate resources toward marketing, developer support, and onboarding.

 Build with Alephium, and you're betting on: